Cycle9898/node-sell-things-api/README.md

 It is possible to store your own secret key, in the SECRET_KEY environment variable, that will be used to generate these tokens.

 Otherwise, the default secret key is "DEFAULT_SECRET_KEY".

+### DB_URL

+Modify the URL of the database hosting platform (can be locally or cloud hosted).

+Otherwise, the default URL is "mongodb://localhost:27017".